 I won't give the game away by publicising your project before you have (I’m happy to sign an NDA if you want our work to be clandestine).

 For a number of years, I’ve been a professional member of both the ProCopywriters’ Network and the Society for Editors and Proofreaders (SfEP).
 For the latter I follow its Code of Practice, which outlines standards of best practice for members to maintain and encourage good professional relationships.
-I also help to manage the SfEP’s LinkedIn presence and am part of the Twitter volunteer team.
+I also help to manage the SfEP’s LinkedIn presence.

 Need to outsource your editorial work altogether?